SMIIT-CyberAI-UK/cra-compliance-guide/README.md

 # Cyber Resilience Act — Step-by-Step Compliance Guide
+Current, cross-regime practitioner reference for the EU AI Act — post-Digital-Omnibus, with an interactive

 > **The current, practitioner-facing reference for the CRA** — built around the 11 Sep 2026 reporting deadline, dated, and free.